CidMaciel/FrisbeeDataAnalyzer/README - UltimateFrisbeeStatsTracker.md

 ### `updatePointStats(int pointIndex)`
 Updates player stats in a point after edits of insertion and deletion
-Input: index in pointPlayerStats based on index of insertion or deletion of point
+Input: index in pointPlayerStats based on index of insertion or deletion of point (ex.
+"1")
 Output: updates pointPlayerStats

 ### `displayHalftimeStats()`